This is the first post in a three-part series about the Bible.

 - The Bible isn’t just one book; it is a collection of books from a variety of genres and literary styles.
 We can’t look at the gospels with the same view as the Psalms.
 Though both are beautiful and true in their own right, that truth is articulated in different ways.

 - Every word in the Bible isn’t meant to be interpreted literally.
-In the Catechism of the Catholic Church*, we find that Scripture is interpreted two sense: literal and spiritual.
+In the Catechism of the Catholic Church*, we find that Scripture is interpreted in two senses: literal and spiritual.
 From the spiritual, we break it down into allegorical, moral, and anagogical (CCC 115-118).

 - Temporal and cultural context matters.
 There are three time periods we must consider: 1) when the events being described occurred 2) when the events were recorded 3) how they apply now.
 We also need to recognize that the culture in the Bible was very different from our current culture.
 One example is the story of the Prodigal Son (Luke 15:11-32).
 In verse 20, we hear that the father ran to him.
 While it is easy in our modern context to find it odd that a grown man would run to his son, this would be really weird in the culture of that time to have a patriarch do something so utterly undignified.
 Another example is the Bread of Life Discourse in John 6, specifically, verses 51-58.